mcclib/Alma-Reserve-Inventory/README.md

 [Video Guide](https://youtu.be/9e6h1qcpxas)

+*Video is outdated.
+This no longer requires you to download an analytics report.
+Simply pull the file into Colab or your preferred IDE, place a keys.env file in the runtime folder with the three required read-only API keys (bibs, courses, analytics), and run all code cells.*

 ## Requirements
 - Create a keys.env file within your runtime environment or source folder.
-Enter your bibs key (read only) as bibKey=bibkeyhere, and on a new line enter your courses key (read only) as courseKey=coursekeyhere.
+Enter your bibs key (read only) as bibKey=bibkeyhere, and on a new line enter your courses key (read only) as courseKey=coursekeyhere, and your analytics key as analyticsKey=analyticskeyhere.

-- Generate an analytics report that contains the following columns: Citation Id, Course ID, Course Code, Course Instructor, Reading List Id, Current Course End Date, MMS Id.
-Leave column names default.
-Download as data > excel format.
-Name it citation ids.xlsx and upload it to the runtime environment.

-- If you're using Google Colab to generate the report, you'll need to install both the asyncio-throttle and python-dotenv libraries.
-To do so, use the following pip commands: `!pip install python-dotenv`, `!pip install asyncio-throttle`.
+- If you're not using Google Colab, delete the pip commands after you install the required libraries the first time.

 ### General Information